 A context root for each application should be unique within the cell.
 It’s defined n deployment descriptor and used to access the application.

-For ex: if application A has context root called “retail” then application will be accessible from http://servername:port/retail
+For an ex: if application A has context root called “retail” then an application will be accessible from http://servername:port/retail

 46. What is WAS plugin configuration file name?